07poojapal/Excel-Analysis-Reports/README.md

 ETL
 1. Loaded Dataset into excel(Power Query)
 2. Data Cleaning, transformation and modeling done in Power Query -
-   1. This inclused spell checking and replacing the correct values/names in power query, replaced incorrect data while exporting to correct one.
+   1. This inclued spell checking and replacing the correct values/names in power query, replaced incorrect data while exporting to correct one.
 For example: market region for Canada and USA was nan instead NA.
 Converted Qty values which were negative to absolute values.
    2. Connected tables using Data Modelling (Fact and Dimension tables - connecting tables mentioned in step 4 below using star schema.
 That is joining dimension tables with fact tables)
       To verify proper data mdelling: